 Domestic Abuse & Domestic Violence Lawyers in Allentown, Bethlehem & Easton

-Regardless of whether you have been the victim of Domestic Violence or have been falsely accused of abusing a sexual partner or family member, the experienced PFA attorneys at Spitale, Vargo, Madsen & Blair can help.
+Regardless of whether you have been the victim of Domestic Violence or have been falsely accused of abusing a sexual partner or family member, the experienced PFA attorneys and protection from abuse lawyers at Spitale, Vargo, Madsen & Blair can help.
 Contact us today at (610)258-3757 for help.

 Types of Protection From Abuse Orders